microsoft/pai/docs/user/storage.md

      RUN apt update && apt install -y git && cd / && git clone https://github.com/tensorflow/models
      ```

   2. Change the job config like below.
+Besides the command field, the image field is also different.
+The image field needs the location of the docker image, which contains code.

      ```json
      {